kbruning/openfoam-captube/README.md

   interfacial tension: 0.032

-  contact angle with air and solid: 60°
+  contact angle with air and solid: 75°

-Theoretical rise to common curve: 4.74 mm